gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 - **Russia: Russia's attitude is more complex, and Russia has banned citizens from holding and trading Bitcoin, but it's very popular for Blockchain technology.**

-<p>In June, 2017, Russian President Vladimir Putin met the founder of the Ethereum, Vitalic Buterin.</p>
+<p>In June, 2017, Russian President Vladimir Putin met the founder of the Ethereum, Vitalik Buterin.</p>

 <p>In August, 2017, Russia's National Development Bank o and the Ethereum Foundation have reached strategic cooperation.</p>